AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/video_profile_ios.md

 Video rotation involves the video capturer and the video player, where:

-- The video capturer captures the video and outputs the relevant video information, namely, the relative position of the video and the status bar.
+- The video capturer captures the video and outputs the relevant video information.
+That is, the relative position of the video and the status bar.
 - The video player renders the received video and rotates the video according to the rotation information.

 To avoid issues such as video scaling and cropping caused by video rotation, the Agora SDK provides the [`orientationMode`](./API%20Reference/oc/Classes/AgoraVideoEncoderConfiguration.html#//api/name/orientationMode) parameter in the `setVideoEncoderConfiguration` method.
 You can use this parameter to set the video orientation mode according to your scenario to get the video you want.

 The orientationMode parameter provides three modes to suit different user needs: `Adaptive`, `FixedLandscape`, and `FixedPortrait`.

-<div class="alert note">Regardless of the mode, the relative position of the video and the status bar on both the video capturer and the player remain the same.</div>
+Regardless of the mode, the relative position of the video and the status bar on both the video capturer and the player remain the same.

 #### Adaptive